Carnival Vista Ship Review [PHOTOS]

 Entertainment

-For those inclined towards physical activities, SportSquare was an ideal location with basketball, mini-golf, and even an outdoor billiards table, along with the nearby SkyCourse for those seeking an adrenaline rush.
+It had basketball, mini-golf, and even an outdoor billiards table, along with the nearby SkyCourse for those seeking an adrenaline rush.

 I started my first day at the RedFrog Pub poolside on Lido Deck (not to be confused with the RedFrog Pub & Brewery located along the promenade), serving Caribbean drinks in a lively environment.

-Although, the RedFrog Pub & Brewery did have nightly acoustic soloists performing, and live music can be found throughout the ship, from the main atrium to the Piano Bar.
+However, the RedFrog Pub & Brewery did have nightly acoustic soloists performing, and live music can be found throughout the ship, from the main atrium to the Piano Bar.

 I liked the ThirstyFrog Red beer, which I paired with grouper fingers ($) off the bar menu.

-The RedFrog Brewery Tour is fun to do on a sea day, so are the mixology classes at the Alchemy Bar.
+The RedFrog Brewery Tour is fun to do on a sea day, and so are the mixology classes at the Alchemy Bar.

 Later, we went to the Havana Bar to check the scene.
 I’m more of a vodka and soda person, so I asked a girlfriend to describe the space in a few sentences about the aft venue on deck five.